The Boy Carpenter Project Update: 1/11/2011

 In a great chorus they sang, "Holy, holy, holy is the LORD Almighty!
 The whole earth is filled with his glory!"
 Isaiah 6:3

-As Holy, Holy, Holy perfectly describes our God then the word that best describes a man like Ron is integrity.
-Last September I began writing my first book and Ron was the first person God put on my heart to contact about it.
-We had several meetings with him and he was kind enough to endorse the book as well.
 At the end of April, Ron sent me a letter thanking me for sending him a completed manuscript of a book project.
 As one of his former students , the words he wrote in the letter are words that I will cherish and always hold dear.
-In the last paragraph this man of integrity wrote, “The book is excellent and I pray that it will bless many as they read and discover that they, too, have a divine destiny.”
+In the last paragraph this man of integrity wrote,

 I will sorely miss Mr. Hembree and his presence at Cornerstone television.
 It would have been a proud day for me to present him with the final copy of my book project.
 Yet I know even now Ron is with me in some capacity and encouraging me to pursue truth and integrity in my art and my calling as a husband, father and man of God.
 Integrity isn’t a word that can be honestly applied to many people but it was a word that Ron Hembree could claim unconditionally.